 - Cognitive & psychiatric symptoms

-The disease often coexists with functional somatic disorders including irritable bowel syndrome, chronic headache, and psychiatric disorders.
+The disease often coexists with functional somatic disorders, including irritable bowel syndrome, chronic headache, and psychiatric disorders.
 Patients may also have concomitant inflammatory or non-inflammatory musculoskeletal pain such as osteoarthritis, rheumatoid arthritis, and systemic lupus erythematosus.
 This can make the diagnosis more difficult as symptoms often overlap.

 Commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and thyroid function tests (TSH, free T4).
-Erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) are typically obtained to evaluate for systemic inflammation, which often occurs with inflammatory forms of arthritis.
+Erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) are typically obtained to evaluate systemic inflammation, which often occurs with inflammatory forms of arthritis.
 Your doctor may order a creatine kinase test if they suspect underlying inflammatory muscle disease (myositis).